Film Music Review

 Praise from distinguished film composers

-for previous editions of this book!
+for previous editions of A GUIDE TO FILM MUSIC!

 "Thank you for the copy of your film music book.